 remained behind on the island.

 battalion at a later date.

-Jim took part in the death march With Jim on the march, was Phil Parish of A Company.
+It was from the southern tip of Bataan that Jim started what is now called the death march With Jim on the march, was Phil Parish of A Company.
 At Cabcaban, Jim and the other POWs had to run in front of Japanese artillery that was firing at Corregidor.
 Corregidor had begun to zero in on the Japanese guns about the time Jim and Phil got there.
 The POWs were forced to run past the guns as shells exploded around them.